An Accessible Experience

 Beacons provide independent wayfinding of the Nature Research Center via the BlindSquare Event iOS App.
 You can download the app to your Apple device by visiting the BlindSquare App in the iTunes Store.

-VISITORS WITH AUTISM OR SENSORY PROCESSING DISORDERS
+GUESTS WITH AUTISM OR SENSORY PROCESSING DISORDERS

 The Sensory Map identifies sensory-friendly spaces within the Museum.